austin020269/Movies-ETL/README.md

 # Movies-ETL
 UT Bootcamp Module 8 Challenge
 ## Project Overview
 Movies and ratings data were acquired from both Wikipedia and Kaggle in order to use in a hckathon.
 We were asked to combine the data and save them into a SQL database for hackathon participants to use.
-To do this, To do this we followed the ETL process as follows:
+To do this, To do this we followed the ETL process data management rules which include:

-1. extract the Wikipedia and Kaggle data
+1. extracting the Wikipedia and Kaggle data
-2. transform the datasets by cleaning them up and joining them together
+2. transforming the datasets by cleaning them up and joining them together
-3. load the cleaned dataset into a SQL database
+3. loading the cleaned dataset into a SQL database

 ## Resources
 Data Sources provided to analyze and minipulate included: